element-hq/synapse/docs/usage/configuration/config_documentation.md

   * `module` (string): The class name of a custom mapping module.
 Default is `synapse.handlers.oidc.JinjaOidcMappingProvider`.
 See [OpenID Mapping Providers](../../sso_mapping_providers.md#openid-mapping-providers) for information on implementing a custom mapping provider.

   * `config` (object): Configuration for the mapping provider module.
-This section will be passed as a Python dictionary to the user mapping provider module’s `parse_config` method.
+This section will be passed as a Python dictionary to the user mapping provider module's `parse_config` method.

     For the default provider, the following settings are available: